RTRE-Community/RTRE/README.md

 ## build server, frontend and Bimserver images
 > docker-compose up
 ```
-After the process is done, should be when the springboot backend has started these are the following adresses at default:
+After the process is done, should be when the spring-boot backend has started these are the following addresses at default:

 + Springboot - http://localhost:3030
 + Bimserver - http://localhost:8082
 + Client - http://localhost:8080
     - Default Admin username = admin@admin.com
-    - Defauilt Admin password = password
+    - Default Admin password = password

 ## 🤖 Dev-Setup